Something is missing from our website.

 All day long, I’m a freelance writer – a hired pen.

-I work for several different clients, writing everything from web copy to blogs to promotional emails to brochure content and more.
+I work for several different clients.
+My services include everything from web copy to blogs to promotional emails to brochure content and more.

 I LOVE my job.
-I love the challenge of adapting my voice and writing style to suit each of the different brands I write for.
-I love using the power of my words to highlight what my clients have to offer their customers.
+Adapting my voice and writing style to suit the different brands I write for is an interesting challenge.
+It’s a lot of fun to use the power of my words to highlight what my clients offer.

-But when I write for Global Goose, I want this to be my little corner of the internet where no one is paying me.
+But when I write here, I want this to be my little corner of the internet where no one is paying me.
 Where my words are my own and I’m not trying to sell or promote anything.

 As Nate from Yomadic writes in this brilliant article: